akrish4/akrish4/README.md

 <p align="left"> <img src=https://komarev.com/ghpvc/?username=akrish4 alt=rahuldkjain/> </p>

- I am pursuing my B.E. in Computer Science.I'm very hardworking and determined and I like to learn and experience new things in my life.I am proficient in c++,java,python.
+ I am pursuing my B.E. in Computer Science.
+I like to learn and experience new things in my life.I am proficient in c++,java,python.
 My interests are in **Machine Learning** , **Computer vision** , **Web Development**.
 I like to learn and experience new things in my life.
 I am always open for new opportunities and connections.
 ***
 - 🔭 I’m currently working on ....***ml***
 - 🌱 I’m currently learning .... **python**